Why Logtalk?

 Objects subsume modules

-As Prolog modules are objects, prototypes to be exact, most module-based solution can be easily translated into an object-based solution.
-So easy in fact that the Logtalk compiler does it for you (minus proprietary stuff that chokes it, which varies from Prolog system to Prolog system; blame lack of standardization).
+As Prolog modules are objects, prototypes to be exact, most module-based solutions can be easily translated into object-based solutions.
+So easy, in fact, that the Logtalk compiler does it for you (minus proprietary stuff that chokes it, which varies from Prolog system to Prolog system; blame lack of standardization).

 :- module(foo, [bar/1, baz/2]).